-Task type 4 Making a recommendation Part 4 You will have 1 minute to leave a message for an English-speaking friend about some visual information.
-I .
-First, you have 1 minute to look at the information and prepare what you are going to say. ' You will then have 1 minute to leave your message.
+Task type 4 Making a recommendation Part 4 You will have 1 minute to leave a message for an English-speaking friend about some visual information. .
+First, you have 1 minute to look at the information and prepare what you are going to say.
+You will then have 1 minute to leave your message.
 The visual information will stay on the screen.
 Please speak for all the time you have.
-Your English-speaking friend needs to travel to a nearby city.By busBy trainBy taxiThis table shows the different ways your friend could travel.By busBy trainBy taxiLeave a message for your friend, recommending a way to travel and explaining why you think this way to travel is best.ComfortCounce of the counce No. of questions in 1 task Testing focus Talking about information presented in a visual form and making a recommendation Advice For this question you have 60 seconds to plan your answer followed by 60 seconds speaking time.
+Your English-speaking friend needs to travel to a By bus By train By taxi This table shows the different ways your friend could travel.
+Leave a message for your friend, recommending a way to travel and explaining why you think this way to travel is best.
+Advantage Nice views Fast travel Friendly drivers No. of questions in task 1 Testing focus Talking about information presented in a visual form and making a recommendation Advice For this question you have 60 seconds to plan your answer followed by 60 seconds speaking time.
 Don't worry about talking about everything you see - you can pick out what you think are the most important things to talk about.
 Try to answer the question as fully as possible.
 Try to give examples, expand on your points and where possible use a variety of language (e.g. structures, tenses, vocabulary etc.).
 Try and use your own language as much as possible.
 Don't just read out the words on the screen!
 Make sure you use the preparation time to think about what you're going to say.
 Don't worry if you get interrupted before the end of your answer - you won't be penalised for this.
-Preparation Learn and practise the language of comparison so that you can compare the options given.
-Examples include, 'on the one hand on the other hand', 'this one is X whereas that one is Y'.
+Preparation Learn and practise the language of comparison so that you can Review phrases for making suggestions/recommendations and speculating.
+The task often involves making plans and giving recommendations.
+Knowing some of these phrases will give you a compare the options given.
+Examples include, 'on the one han on the other hand', 'this one is X whereas that one is Y'.
 Review phrases for making suggestions/recommendations and speculating.
-The task often involves making plans and giving recommendations.
-Knowing some of these phrases will give you a basic structure to help you to develop your ideas.
-Tip: If you have friends or family who understand English, make plans with them, or suggest things to do, in English.
+The task often involves making plans and giving

+Tip: If you have friends or family who understand English, make plans with them, or suggest things to do, in English. --- --